abhiraj12345678/Employee-Attrition-EDA/README.md

 The correlation between Age and Monthly Income is **-0.00**, indicating almost no linear relationship between the two variables.

-The scatter plot also shows that Monthly Income is widely distributed across different age groups.

 **Conclusion:** Age does not appear to be strongly associated with Monthly Income in this dataset.

 ### 2. Age vs Years at Company

 The correlation between Age and Years at Company is **0.54**, indicating a **moderate positive relationship**.

-The scatter plot shows an upward pattern, suggesting that older employees generally tend to have more years at the company.
+**Conclusion:** Older employees generally tend to have more years at the company.

-**Conclusion:** Age and Years at Company have a noticeable positive relationship.

 ### 3. Years at Company vs Monthly Income